 4. Enhances Nervous System:

 Duck meat is a rich source of vitamin B5 and vitamin B12.
 One serving of duck meat contains 1.6 mg of vitamin B5, which is 32% of the daily intake value of the vitamin.
 Also, one serving of duck meat contains 0.4 mg of vitamin B12 that is 12% of the recommended daily intake of it.
 Both the vitamins promote the functioning of your nervous system during pregnancy.
 Vitamin B5 helps produce chemicals that play a vital role in nerve signaling.
-Vitamin B12 offers you good protection from nerve damage during pregnancy as well as prevents the risk of birth defects in the unborn baby (4).
+Vitamin B12 offers you good protection from nerve damage during pregnancy as well as prevents the risk of birth defects, and ensures optimal fetal development (4).

 5. Improve Hemoglobin Count:

 Your body needs a lot of hemoglobin or red blood cells (RBCs) during pregnancy to keep you and your unborn baby healthy.
-Duck meat is rich in iron, which helps boost hemoglobin production.
-So, consuming duck during pregnancy helps you boost RBC count and prevents the risk of anemia (5).
+Iron deficiency in a pregnant woman’s diet could potentially lead to the onset of anemia.
+According to the World Health Organization (WHO) statistics, over one-third pregnant women (about 37%) suffer from anemia globally.
+Duck meat is rich in iron, which helps increase hemoglobin production, and consuming it as part of your prenatal diet aids in boosting the RBC count and prevents the risk of anemia (5).

 Can Pregnant Women Eat Duck Meat?